9 Steps to Buying a Home

 - Getting Yourself Pre-Approved

 Once you’ve gotten acquainted with a trusted lender, they will work with you to help you understand the different financing options available to you and to set expectations on price range and budget.
 They will run credit checks, verify your monthly income, assets, and debt-to-income ratio to determine how much you can borrow.
-Once there done, you will have a “Pre-Approval” letter that will serve as an assurance to potential sellers.
+Once they’re done, you will have a “Pre-Approval” letter that will serve as an assurance to potential sellers.

 - Finding the Right Home